Conqster/Quick_Tic_Tac_Toe/README.md

 # Quick Tic-Tac-Toe

 ## Summary
-A quick prototype of a Tic-Tac-Toe game, utilising Bitwise operation for low-level optimisation and resolving game outcome.
+A quick prototype of a Tic-Tac-Toe game, utilising bitwise operations for efficient, low-level game state representation and outcome resolution - a performance-conscious approach within a high-level engine (Unity).

 ### Input Representation
 Each cell in the 3 x 3 Tic-Tac-Toe grid is assigned a unique binary using powers of 2 (bit flags).